KatePaulauskas/dog-grooming-salon/README.md

 Clicking on it reveals a dropdown menu showcasing the current page highlighted and underlined to ensure smooth navigation.
 The menu items are displayed on a full-width background, creating a cohesive block with the header.

 The notification informing the user whether they are logged in or not is displayed in the dropdown menu.
-The Log In and Book Now buttons are positioned vertically to ensure the limited screen space is utilized efficiently.
+The 'Log In' and 'Book Now' buttons are positioned vertically to ensure the limited screen space is utilized efficiently.

 ![Tablet and Mobile Navbar Opened](/media/mobile-tablet-navbar-opened.jpeg)

 **Above the Fold**

-The above-the-fold section on the homepage features a welcoming message and a catchy hero image with a happy dog in a buthtub.
+Upon visiting the Barks in Bubbles website, users are greeted with a welcoming message and a visually appealing hero image with a happy dog in a bathtub.
 This section is designed to engage users immediately, providing a positive first impression of the salon and its services.

 ![Above Fold](/media/above-fold.jpeg)